awsdocs/aws-cli-user-guide/doc_source/install-windows.md

    pip 19.2.3 from c:\program files\python37\lib\site-packages\pip (python 3.7)
    ```

-1. Install the AWS CLI using `pip`\.
+1. Install the AWS CLI version 1 using `pip`\.

    ```
    C:\> pip3 install awscli
    ```

-1. Verify that the AWS CLI is installed correctly\.
+1. Verify that the AWS CLI version 1 is installed correctly\.

    ```
    C:\> aws --version
-   aws-cli/1.16.246 Python/3.7.4 Windows/10 botocore/1.12.236
+   aws-cli/1.16.273 Python/3.7.3 Windows/10 botocore/1.13.0
    ```

 To upgrade to the latest version, run the installation command again\.